Irenezs/Notes/Physics.md

 - 1
 	- i
-		- Interrupt means an instruction is sent to the CPU
+		- Interrupt means an instruction is sent to the CPU that will stop the current process and run itself, depending on the priority of